michael105/michael105.github.io/index.md

 But when thinking about it - e.g. most UI libraries are obviously written with the Aristotelic approach.

-Firstly, the visual representation of the Button is designed, and how he fits into the other elements of the UI.
+Firstly, the visual representation of the Button is designed, and how it fits into the other elements of the UI.
 Then, the possible attributes are impkemented.
 The example given, being clickable.

 However, I'd say, the visual representation is not the important aspect of a Button.